 This particularly applies if one member of the team has gone above and beyond for you to provide exceptional service.
 Captain turned the boat around because you forgot something?
 Instructor lent you a spare mask?
 Divemaster found the elusive creature you’ve always wanted to photograph?
 Show them how much it meant to you!

-Who should I tip?
+Who should I tip in scuba diving?

 Scuba diving (alongside many other adventure sports industries) is plagued by a belief that because dive professionals often love what they do, they don’t need to be paid as highly for their work.
 Unfortunately, passion can’t pay the bills.